Emails sent from Office 365 in a hybrid deployment are rejected and nondelivery reports are received

 The Hybrid Configuration wizard that's included in the Exchange Management Console in Microsoft Exchange Server 2010 is no longer supported.
 Therefore, you should no longer use the old Hybrid Configuration wizard.
 Instead, use the Office 365 Hybrid Configuration wizard that's available at https://aka.ms/HybridWizard.
 For more information, see Office 365 Hybrid Configuration wizard for Exchange 2010.

-To fix this issue, do one of the following:
+To fix this issue, use the following steps:

 Manually update the IP addresses that are listed under Receive mail from remote servers that have these IP addresses for the on-premises Exchange Online Protection receive connector.